 Paris 7 provides EDUCO students with the exceptional possibility of taking courses in any of its many departments.
 The bulk of your work is normally done at Paris 7, which offers the most extensive opportunities in the widest varieties of fields, particularly in the humanities and in the natural and social sciences.
 The laboratories and equipment at Paris 7, as well as the number and variety of offerings, allow students to find a great many courses with substantial academic equivalents in many departments and fields at their home institutions.
-In addition, Paris 7 gives you access to the Institut Charles-V, one of the most important centers for the study of English and American language, literature, and civilization, and where courses by some of the most renowned French authorities may even be given in English.
+In addition, Paris 7 gives you access to the Institut Charles-V, one of the most important centers for the study of English and American language, literature, and civilization.
 In addition, through Paris 7's relation to Paris 3 (the branch in the Latin Quarter), EDUCO students are able, for example, to study film in its excellent cinema department and French phonetics at the Institut de Phonétique.